HuidaeCho/projpicker/docs/source/query_syntax.rst

 =============

 ProjPicker uses a custom parser to enable a simple but flexible query interface which works with Python, Shell, and stdin.
-The projpicker query string allows the user to
+The ProjPicker query string allows the user to

 1. use logical operations,